juanfrans-courses/dataViz_arch_hum/Spring_2018/03_Tutorials/01_Running_Local_Server.md

   * You can use `cd <path/to/folder>` to change folders (replacing `<path/to/folder>` with the path and the name of the folder you want to go to).
     * *Note that if your folder name or your file name contains a space you might get an error.
 For example, in most cases you would need to navigate to a folder called `data visualization course` like this: `cd data\ visualization\ course`.
 The crucial thing to note here is the backslash which is necessary for the Terminal to understand the space as a character and not as a separation in the commands.
 Once you've encountered this problem a few times you will probably start naming your files and folders using a "camelCase" notation (`dataVisualizationCourse`) or underscores (`data_visualization_course`).*
   * And you can use `cd ..` to move up one level.
+  * You can also use the `Tab` key to autocomplete commands or names of files or folders.
+Start typing one of these and press `Tab` to complete the rest.
   * For other Terminal or GitBash commands, see the [final section](#terminal-or-gitbash-commands) of this tutorial.
 * Once you are in your website folder, type the following command to start your local server:
   * For Python 2.7.x: `python -m SimpleHTTPServer`